 2015 marked the very first NFSI Slip and Fall Prevention Symposium, featuring speakers from a broad range of backgrounds and subject expertise.
 Hosted in Atlanta, GA by Emory University, event highlights include an insightful presentation by Keynote Speaker: Ralph Nader.
 People who have had a personal injury happen to them and it wasn’t their fault, be it bad signage, no proper notification in place, etc. can go and present their case to attorneys like SuperLawyers Ronemus & Vilensky to see how they can help the person who has been injured.
+No matter how you are injured there are lawyers out there who can help you when you need it most, whether that be a head injury case or a spinal cord injury case, they are there to have your best interests at heart and try to get you the results that you want.
+Also, it may be worth looking at Quirk Law Group’s report on personal injury settlements and some of the average figures that come as a result, if you want to get your eye in.

 The NFSI has made recorded videos of the event available to stream online to those who purchase access.
 You may purchase access by visiting our Store page, or clicking the video you wish to purchase below to view the product page for that session.[tabs_container]